How To Feed My Energetic Dog Raw?

 It is always gratifying to read about a vet who recommends a raw diet for dogs.
-Olive who could be the sister to the dog on your website homepage is 18 months old and I have been feeding her raw meat and bones (from frozen blocks).
+Olive is 18 months old and I have been feeding her raw meat and bones (from frozen blocks).
 In the mornings just a little raw meat plus cooked sweet potato and squash (apparently raw not is good?) and, in the evenings most of the raw meat/bone allowance with a tablespoon of a raw grated carrot, cucumber, apple, broccoli and celery mix.

 My questions are :

 It is almost impossible to find someone locally (South Devon) to advise on raw feeding.
-I also have been giving her 1/2 tsp twice a day of your Pet Plus.
+I also have been giving her 1/2 teaspoon twice a day of your PET Plus.
 She weighs 16 kilos.
-I hope you don’t mind all these questions - am just about to order another Pet Plus and have just noticed your advice on raw feeding.

 In general, don't mix carbs (fruit and root veg and squashes) with meat and bone, offal and organ meats.
 Only mix blended green leafy veg like spinach, broccoli, celery, parsley etc.